MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 ### Logging

-The intrinsic function @"microsoft.quantum.intrinsic.message" has type `(String -> Unit)` and enables the creation of diagnostic messages.
+The intrinsic function <xref:microsoft.quantum.intrinsic.message> has type `(String -> Unit)` and enables the creation of diagnostic messages.

 The `onLog` action of `QuantumSimulator` can be used to define actions performed when Q# code calls `Message`.
 By default logged messages are printed to standard output.